UlrichDinh168/dev-academy-Solita/docs/Setup.md

    - Open terminal and run `npm run server:dev` to start the development server on `locahost:3001`.
    - Open another terminal and run `npm run client:dev` to start the development client `localhost:3000`.
-   - `npm run build` to build the whole project and store in `dist` folder.
    - `npm start` to run the server in production and serve build contents.

 ### Local build